Kotti/Kotti/docs/first_steps/tut-1.rst

 .. _tut-1:

-Tutorial part 1: Customize the Look and Feel
+Tutorial Part 1: Customize the Look and Feel
 ============================================

 Let's learn by example.
 We'll create an add-on package that will: